Franklin University: Academics

-The university offers degrees at the associate, bachelor, master's, and doctorate levels.
+The university offers degrees at the associate, baccalaureate, master's, and doctoral levels.
 Many of these programs can be completed entirely online.
 Undergraduate admissions are open.

 It also operates a coaching program that allows undergraduate and graduate students to be mentored toward reaching academic, professional, and personal goals under the guidance of professionals whom the university has appointed as coaches.
 Coaches are not university staff, but are professionals working in industry.
 Each coach has a one-to-one relationship to a Franklin University student and provides monthly mentoring and guidance to that student.

 Franklin University is institutionally accredited by the Higher Learning Commission and authorized by the Ohio Department of Higher Education.
 Additionally, its business programs, including undergraduate and MBA programs, are accredited by the International Assembly for Collegiate Business Education (IACBE).
 The nursing baccalaureate program is accredited by Commission on Collegiate Nursing Education (CCNE).